arkworks-rs/snark/README.md

 ginger-lib: a RUST library for zk-SNARK proofs
 ================================================================================

-This library implements __zk-SNARK__ schemes, which are a cryptographic method for proving/verifying, in zero knowledge, the integrity of computations.
+Ginger-lib is a general purpose library that can be used as a toolset for developers to implement __zk-SNARK__ schemes, which are a cryptographic method for proving/verifying, in zero knowledge, the integrity of computations.
+The library ships with support for full-cycle recursive proof composition.

-It originated as a fork of the [ZEXE](https://github.com/scipr-lab/ZEXE) project.
-It was initially developed and it is now maintained by the **Zen Blockchain Foundation**, the legal entity of [Horizen \(formerly ZenCash\)](https://horizen.global), as part of their effort to implement the [Zendoo](https://eprint.iacr.org/2020/123.pdf "Zendoo") sidechain system.
-The library is released under the Apache and MIT License, and offered to the developer community as a contribution to a larger adoption and improvement of SNARG technologies, in and beyond the crypto world.
+Ginger-lib originated as a fork of the [ZEXE](https://github.com/scipr-lab/ZEXE) project.
+The library was initially developed and it is now maintained by the **Zen Blockchain Foundation**, the legal entity of [Horizen \(formerly ZenCash\)](https://horizen.global), as part of their effort to implement the [Zendoo](https://eprint.iacr.org/2020/123.pdf "Zendoo") sidechain system.
+Ginger-lib is released under the Apache and MIT License, and offered to the developer community as a contribution to a larger adoption and improvement of SNARG technologies, in and beyond the crypto world.

-Ginger in Italian is "Zen-zero"; the **Zen** Blockchain Foundation has indeed developed this **zero**-knowledge library to add some more spice to the already hot global zk-SNARK movement!
+**Ginger** in Italian is "Zenzero", and this “**Zen zero**-knowledge” library was indeed developed to add some more spice to the already hot global zk-SNARK movement!

 ## Overview